 Born on the football field, Under Armour started making performance footwear and launched their first football cleat in 2006.
 In 2009, they debuted their first running shoe line.
 The following year they introduced their Micro G basketball line just in time for the opening of the 2010-2011 NBA season.

-Headlined by Golden State’s breakout superstar Stephen Curry, Under Armour hopes to compete with Nike and Adidas in the basketball footwear arena.
+Headlined by Golden State’s breakout superstar Stephen Curry, Under Armour hopes to compete with American brand Nike and German sports giant Adidas in the basketball footwear arena.

 Often counted out, Stephen Curry was not heavily recruited out of high school.
 Division I NCAA programs avoided recruiting him, citing he’s too small and weak to compete at the collegiate level.
 Even Virginia Tech, his father Dell Curry’s alma mater, did not think he deserved a spot in their team.